 Source: This information came from an exterminator.

 Everyone knows how annoying gnats can be.
 Once they are there, it's very hard to get rid of.
 They nest in damp places, such as sink drains.
 If you want to get rid of them pour a couple of tablespoons of white vinegar into a small bowl.
-Put it in the general area of where they are swarming.

 We have gnats which are taking over.
 What is the safest way to get rid of them?
 They are in our bedroom, as well as the rest of our home, but mainly concentrated in the kitchen and our master bedroom.